talmobi/voicecmd/README.md

 ## Requirements
   Google Chrome must be installed.
-The module looks for it automatically using the 'chrome-finder' npm module.
+The module looks for it automatically using the 'chrome-finder' module.

 ## About
   Simple way to recognize voice input and do something with it.

 ## Why
-  Originally intended to capture voice commands and do arbitrary commands such as turning off monitor screens, pausing music, shutting down, playing specific videos etc...
+  Originally intended to capture voice commands and do arbitrary things such as turning off monitor screens, pausing music, shutting down, playing specific videos etc...

 ## For who?
 For what?